Endometrium Thickness in Pregnancy – Normal Range, Symptoms & Treatment

 Endometrial Thickness

 Just as a thin endometrial layer is a problem, an endometrial layer that is too thick can also be an issue.
-Endometrial hyperplasia is the medical term to define this condition, which usually occurs due to excessive estrogen levels.
-This is where the layer gets thicker than even 15 mm.
+According to the ACOG, endometrial hyperplasia is the medical term to define the condition when the endometrium layer becomes too thick, which usually occurs due to excessive estrogen levels.
+This is where the layer gets thicker than even 15 mm (5).

 5 mm is too thin a layer to sustain a pregnancy.
 Ovulation induction and progesterone supplements might be required to help increase the thickness of the endometrium to support the pregnancy.